 A test was performed to evaluate the PHLUX method using a heliostat beam on the central receiver tower at the National Solar Thermal Test Facility at Sandia National Laboratories in Albuquerque, NM.
-Results showed that the PHLUX method was capable of producing an accurate flux map of the heliostat beam with an error in the peak flux of 2% relative to a flux-gauge measurement.
-Additional tests are being performed to determine the flux distribution for different heliostats and multiple heliostats to evaluate the PHLUX method.
+Results showed that the PHLUX method was capable of producing an accurate flux map of the heliostat beam on a Lambertian surface with an error in the peak flux of 2% relative to a flux-gauge measurement when the filter attenuation factors and effective receiver reflectivity were characterized.
+Total relative errors associated with the measure irradiance using the PHLUX method can be up to 20%-40%, depending on various error sources identified in the paper, namely, uncertainty in receiver reflectivity and filter attenuation.
+Additional tests are being performed to determine the flux distribution for actual tubular receiver surfaces and multiple heliostats to evaluate the PHLUX method.